Young Talent Time: Young Talent Time (2012)

 The show's two judges/mentors were the original show's longest-serving Young Talent Team member Tina Arena (who appeared from 1977 to 1983 – six years 6 Months), and Filipino-American choreographer Charles Klapow, one of the winners of the Emmy Award for 'Outstanding Choreography' for High School Musical 2.
 Better known as 'Chucky' Klapow, he also helped choreograph the films Cheetah Girls 2, High School Musical and High School Musical 3: Senior Year as well as appearing in all three High School Musical movies as a dancer.
 He has choreographed for Mick Jagger and dances alongside Michael Jackson in the film Michael Jackson's This Is It.
 Klapow had previously been a judge on UK talent show Don't Stop Believing.
-TV Personality Ian Dickson filled in as judge while Tina Arena was ill for one episode.
-From the beginning of the finals competition he served as a full-time judge.
+When Tina Arena was ill for one episode, Ian Dickson filled in as judge, and continued in that role for the finals competition.

 While the judges decided the winning contestant (or act) of each weekly episode, viewers could vote online for any of the weekly runners-up to become a 'wild-card' entrant, giving them a second chance of making it into the finals.
 On 20 March, it was announced that YTT would move to Fridays at 7:30 to 8:30, the current time slot of Glee.
 It is believed YTT was moved because of poor ratings on Sunday night resulting in the much more popular program The Biggest Loser taking the 6:30 to 7:30 timeslot.
 The YTT team then commenced a tour having shows in Melbourne, Sydney and Canberra.
 The Grand Final episode was aired on 4 May.
 The talent quest was won by first heat entrants and wildcard winners Lil' Banditz Krew.
 The all-boys Hip Hop troupe toured with the YTT team and Rob Mills in June and July 2012, visiting various Sydney venues as well as Melbourne and Canberra.